breatheco-de/content/src/content/how-to/how-to-run-javascript.md

 ---

-The most common and useful javascript expression would be:
+The most common way to run a javascript file would be:

 ```javascript
 node ./filename.js